zzaria/widgets/_posts/2023-10-21-conquering-past-fears.markdown

 		- so two split points with this relationship will cancel out
 	- another +2 for everything in bottom right to compensate for subtracting K(K-1) at the end

-editor note:
+editor note: proof/more detailed explanation

-proof: first, calculate number of initial inversions before splitting any point
+first, calculate number of initial inversions before splitting any point

 a pair of points is $$(p_1=(x_1,y_1), p_2=(x_2,y_2)), p_1 \neq p_2$$